 The second counselor training course "Introduction to Immigration Control Law" was held

-Scenes from the second training seminar
+Scenes from the 2nd training course